jake-knerr/jakes-dictionary/README.md

 Typically, coupling is inversely proportional to _cohesion_.

+#### Covering Indexes

+an index in a database that contains all the columns needed to return the requested data.

+Therefore, the database only needs to access the index alone, which is typically faster

 #### Cowboy Coding

 a derogatory term for development without a defined or structured team.